 15. How do I package bath bombs?

 Bath bombs are delicate, so packaging them can be a little tricky.
 Popular options include using small boxes, jars, and bags.
 The Bath Bomb Mold and Package is a great option as it acts as a mold and package all in one.
 If you have a bath bomb mishap resulting in bath bomb crumbles, check out the Save the Bath Bombs, Valentine Style post for a cute packaging option.
+Bath bombs store best in a cool, dry place at room temperature.
+Good options include a basement, garage, or cabinet.
 If you live in a humid climate, you may want to wrap the fizzies tightly in plastic wrap before putting them in a box or bag.
 The plastic wrap helps protect the fizzies from excess moisture.
 You can also pop a silica packet in the package with your fizzy.
 The silica packet will help absorb excess moisture.
 Just make sure whoever has the fizzy doesn’t throw the silica packet in the tub as well!
+Using a dehumidifier or running a fan over the fizzies as they dry helps too.
 Learn more about storing your fizzies here.